sque/glpp/README.md

 The major keypoints of GL++ API are:
 * Do not introduce new semantics.
 * Do not hide steps, by creating all-in-one functions.
-* Use same names with OpenGL API as much as possible to avoid confusion.
+* Try to use common names with OpenGL C API to avoid confusion.
 * Use C++ language to represent OOP semantics (e.g. [OpenGL objects](http://www.opengl.org/wiki/OpenGL_Object) )